 Suspension takes the edge off of the bumps and increases comfort and control.
 Most mountain bikes have at least a suspension fork, but the majority of gravel bikes are "rigid" to save weight and maximize pedaling efficiency.

-There are a few gravel bike models that utilize suspension, but they are rare.
+A few gravel bike models utilize suspension, but they are rare.
 Many riders who desire suspension for their gravel bike will need to purchase aftermarket suspension forks.

 Notable examples of gravel-specific suspension forks are the Lauf Grit fork, RockShox Rudy, FOX AX fork, and MRP Baxter fork.
 These forks provide significantly less travel than mountain bike forks — 30-40mm.

 This small amount of travel can smooth out bumps and chatter on rough gravel roads while remaining efficient enough for smooth gravel and paved roads.
 But if you're used to the plush comfort of a mountain bike fork, you will find them to be pretty firm.

 Read more: Do gravel bikes need suspension forks?